-Currently enrolled Academy students must re-commit to their program by March 1, 2024 if they wish to continue in that sport next school year.
-Two items must be completed to re-secure a spot, full payment of the 2024/2025 Academy Fees must be paid by March 1, 2024 in addition to completing the 'intent to return form' which can be found on the NDSS website.
+Currently enrolled Academy students must re-commit to their program by March 1, 2025 if they wish to continue in that sport next school year.
+Two items must be completed to re-secure a spot; a deposit payment of half of the 2025/2026 Academy Fees must be paid by March 1, 2025 in addition to completing the 'intent to return form' which can be found on the NDSS website.
+The remaining half of the 2025/2026 Academy fees are due by June 1, 2025.
 Payments are made through the on-line cashless system and completed forms emailed to: academiesndss@sd68.bc.ca